How carbohydrate can help to protect against muscle damage

 The two causes of muscle fatigue

-Fatigue itself is a broad concept, including a number of different components - from mental, through the nervous system, to the muscle itself.
+Fatigue itself is a broad concept, including several different components - from mental, through the nervous system, to the muscle itself.
 Your diet can help to offset fatigue at the muscular level.
 There are two distinct metabolic components of fatigue that develop in the muscles: 1) accumulation of certain metabolises and 2) depletion of other metabolises.
 The accumulation component includes an increase in the number of hydrogen ions (e.g. as a result of lactate build-up).

 The fatigue-injury link